 Teacher Leader Concentration

-The Teacher Leader concentration provides knowledge and skills related to teacher leadership, mentoring, and professional development.
-Students learn the importance of promoting a school culture that focuses on student learning, uses data to improve educational outcomes, and builds collaborative relationships with stakeholders.
-This concentration leads to the Teacher Leader Endorsement.
+The Teacher Leader concentration provides knowledge and skills related to teacher leadership, mentoring and professional development.
+Students learn the importance of promoting a school culture that focuses on student learning, uses data to improve educational outcomes and builds collaborative relationships with stakeholders.
+This concentration leads to the Teacher Leader Endorsement recognized by the Illinois State Board of Education (ISBE).
+Students must hold a current Illinois Professional Educator License (PEL).

 Teacher Leader Endorsement (Endorsement Only option)